abernicchia-heroku/heroku-flow-action/README.md

 > This repository is a work in progress and is not intended for external use at this time.
 Please follow the repository for future updates.

 # Heroku Flow Action
 GitHub Action to upload the source code to Heroku from a private GitHub repository using the [Heroku Source Endpoint API](https://devcenter.heroku.com/articles/build-and-release-using-the-api#sources-endpoint).
-It mimics and extend the [Heroku GitHub integration](https://devcenter.heroku.com/articles/github-integration).
-The uploaded code is built to either deploy an app (on push, workflow_dispatch and schedule events) or create/update a review app (on pull_request events such as 'opened', 'reopened', 'synchronize').
+It mimics and extends the [Heroku GitHub integration](https://devcenter.heroku.com/articles/github-integration).
+The uploaded code is built to either deploy an app (on `push`, `workflow_dispatch` and `schedule` events) or create/update a review app (on `pull_request` events such as `opened`, `reopened`, `synchronize`).
 Whenever a PR branch is updated, the latest commit is deployed to the review app if existing, otherwise a new review app is created.
-The Review App is automatically removed when the pull request is closed (on pull_request events when the action is 'closed').
+The Review App is automatically removed when the pull request is closed (on `pull_request` events when the action is `closed`).
 The action handles only the above mentioned events to prevent unexpected behavior, handling event-specific requirements and improving action reliability.

 Despite it's possible to use this Action to create review apps without configuring the [Heroku GitHub integration](https://devcenter.heroku.com/articles/github-integration), to display them within your Pipeline it's necessary to enable it.
 It's enough to use an empty repository unrelated to your actual source repository and GitHub Org used by the Action, this will be used only as a workaround to make review apps visible.
 In this case the link shown in the Review App won't refer to your source code.